subratamazumder/pdf-utility-java/README.md

 # pdf-utility-java
-Very often we need to merge sensitive pdf files (e.g.; payslips, tax return, medical report etc) into one big pdf for easy upload.
+Very often we need to decrypt & merge sensitive pdf files (e.g.; payslips, tax return, medical report etc) into one big pdf for easy upload.
-But using online pdf joiner may not be safe and could cause fraud in future.
+But using online pdf decrypter or joiner may not be safe and could cause fraud in the future.
-Hence this little java utility can be used locally to merge many pdf files into one file.
+Hence this little java utility can be used locally to decrypt & merge many pdf files present in a directory.
 ## Usage
 ```console
 git clone https://github.com/subratamazumder/pdf-utility-java.git